Here is the setup we use for version control and continuous integration:

 And on development tools:

-- The web-based tools work best on projects that have a small numbers of simple files.
+- The web-based tools (e.g. the Developer Console) work best on projects that have a small numbers of simple files.
 With larger volumes, the inability to easily search and work across many files at once plus the many seconds it takes to even find and open a file makes for a painful experience.

-When you hit something unexpected the first place to search to find a solution is Developer Force.
+When you hit something unexpected the first places to search to find a solution are Salesforce Stack Exchange and Developer Force.
 Known bugs judged by Salesforce to be of general interest are now also publicly posted at Known Issues.
 There are many blogs you can learn from.
 For example here is a great posting from Jeff Douglas – Force.com Programming Best Practices.